MicrosoftDocs/azure-dev-docs/articles/go/sdk/authentication/credential-chains.md

 ---
 title: Credential chains in the Azure Identity client library for Go
-description: This article describes the DefaultAzureCredential and ChainedTokenCredential classes in the Azure Identity client library. ms.date: 11/22/2024 ms.topic: conceptual ms.custom: devx-track-go
+description: This article describes the DefaultAzureCredential and ChainedTokenCredential classes in the Azure Identity client library for Go. ms.date: 11/22/2024 ms.topic: conceptual ms.custom: devx-track-go